 As soon as theological exegesis threatens to cut its ties with historical criticism, then suspicion of gnosticizing, docetic tendencies in its interpretation of the Bible are no longer unfounded.
 The convenient location of biblical studies as part of theological studies remains well supported, yet its potential has yet to be fully developed.

-The issue is not so much about “balancing” theology with history or vice-verse, but acknowledging the tension and letting that tension inform and fuel our spiritual engagement of the Bible.
+The issue is not so much about “balancing” theology with history or vice-versa, but acknowledging the tension and letting that tension inform and fuel our spiritual engagement of the Bible.

 3. It critiques the simplistic but common evangelical and fundamentalist assertion that the negative influence of Enlightenment philosophy is to blame for the likewise negative methodology of historical-criticism, which then coerced theology to keep up.